-If you’ve tried to get incontinence products through Medicaid, you may have discovered that you need an official diagnosis and prescription for incontinence.
+If you've tried to get incontinence products through Medicaid, you may have discovered that you need an official diagnosis and prescription for incontinence.
 You also may have found that once you've obtained a prescription, it can expire, which would end your eligibility for free supplies with Aeroflow Urology.

 Why Is It Better to Get Products Through Insurance?

 There are a few reasons why getting your incontinence products through insurance is better than buying them in a store.

 From catheters to pediatric and adult incontinence supplies, discover the continence care essentials covered by your insurance.

 If you manage incontinence (the loss of bladder or bowel control) or help a loved one with their incontinence, you know that purchasing necessary products at the convenience or grocery store can be costly.
 This is especially true if you are a family raising a child with special needs throughout adulthood which can cost thousands of dollars throughout your lifetime.

 Aeroflow Urology surveyed 115 customers and found they saved loads of money each month by getting their incontinence supplies through insurance.